ChrisMavrommatis/ocmp/docs/pages/about.md

 OCMP is built around Google Tag Manager (GTM) and uses its consent feature that is currently in beta.

 It is possible to add OCMP to a site without even touching the site's source code.
-To achieve that, the site must already have GTM script and have no other scripts that need consent.
+To achieve that, the site must already have the GTM script and have no other scripts that need consent.

 Admittedly a new site, specifically one that is statically generated with a tool such as jekyll, will benefit more from such a setup.

 Additionally OCMP relies on Tag Manager for handling the consents and firing the appropriate tags.
-That means that when a user updates their consent and allow the analytics consent for example, it sends a message to the Tag Manager, and its the Tag Manager that runs or fires the tags that require analytics consent.
+That means that when a user updates their consent and allows the analytics consent for example, it sends a message to the Tag Manager, and it's the Tag Manager that runs or fires the tags that require analytics consent.

 ### Why GTM?
 {: #why-gtm }